Free delivery over PKR 5,000 · COD nationwide

 Why Supplement Interactions Matter

-Supplements interact in a few different ways.
-Some compete for the same absorption pathways, meaning taking them together means you absorb less of both.
-Some interfere with how your body metabolizes medications — which is especially relevant if you’re taking prescription drugs alongside supplements.
-A few combinations push the same biological system too hard at once, which can cause side effects even when each supplement alone is safe.
-And some interactions are actually beneficial — certain combinations genuinely enhance each other.
+Supplements interact in a few ways.
+Some compete for the same absorption pathways, so taking them together means you absorb less of both.
+Some change how your body processes medications, which matters if you take prescription drugs alongside supplements.

 Calcium and Iron: Keep These Apart